openshift-online/ocm-support-cli/README.md

 Available values for creating resources are `accountLabel|organizationsLabel|subscriptionLabel`

-The following flags are available for `registryCredentials delete`:
+The following flags are available for `create`:

 ```
 --external                   If true, sets the internal flag for labels as false.